 Seize the day

 Did you know how much of the English language comes from Latin?
-Many English words share Latin roots with the Romance languages such as Spanish, French and Italian, so it's often easy to decode a new word by considering the bit of Latin you know.
-For example, the Latin root "aud" means to hear, which forms the basis for the English words "auditorium" and "audience," both of which have to do with listening.
+About 80% of the English we speak can be traced back to Latin.
+Many English words share Latin roots with the Romance languages such as Spanish, French, and Italian, so it's often easy to decode a new word by considering the bits of Latin you know.
+For example, the Latin root aud means "to hear," which forms the basis for the English words "auditorium" and "audience," both of which have to do with listening.

-Some Latin comes to English in more than roots of words.
+Some Latin comes to English in more than the roots of words.
 There are many phrases used wholesale from the original Latin.
-It pays to know these popular pieces of the Latin language, as you'll see them regularly in English in a variety of situations.
+It pays to know these common Latin words and phrases we use in English as they come up in a variety of situations.

 Common Latin Sayings and Their Meanings

 You'll often see Latin still used in inscriptions or used as an organization's motto, but you may also be surprised how often it crops up in day-to-day use.

 - Ad nauseam: To the point of sickness